pascal-niklaus/pgeo/README.md

 - `modisIJtoCH(I, J = NULL, grid = 250)`
 - `CHtomodisIJ(N, E = NULL, grid = 250)`

-### conversion from delta-permilles to atom-percent
+### Conversion from delta-permilles to atom-percent

 Often, one needs to convert delta-permil data from isotope-ratio mass spectrometry into atom-percent, i.e. the percentage (or